Unleashing the Power of Chain-of-Prediction for Monocular 3D Object Detection: Implementation Details

-We conduct experiments on a single NVIDIA H100 GPU, training \methodName for 250 epochs with a batch size of 16 and a learning rate of $2 \times 10^{-4}$.
-We use AdamW optimizer with weight decay $10^{-4}$.
-More details are shown in~\cref{tab:hyper}.
+In our implementation, we build \methodName upon the \monodetr framework~\cite{zhang2023monodetr}.
+All experiments are conducted on a single NVIDIA A6000 GPU.
+We train the model for 250 epochs using a batch size of 16 and a learning rate of $2 \times 10^{,-4}$.
+The AdamW optimizer is adopted with a weight decay of $10^{,-4}$.
+Additional hyperparameters and implementation details are provided in~\cref{tab:hyper}.